jasonmb626/mySetups/LinuxDev/Fedora_39_Setup.md

-# Setting up my Fedora 37 development machine
+# Setting up my Fedora 39 development machine -- wip

-From a fresh Fedora 37 installation, updated, username dev
+From a fresh Fedora 39 installation, updated, username dev

-If using Windows as host and Fedora 37 inside of VirtualBox, you may want to take these additional steps
+If using Windows as host and Fedora 39 inside of VirtualBox, you may want to take these additional steps

 ## \(Optional\) add user to vboxsf group so you can share folders inside VirtualBox